 As there is no need for departments to procure additional hardware, servers can be commissioned and put into service quickly.
-There is also the possibility of providing test environments that are the same as the production environment.
+It is also possible to provide test environments that are the same as the production environment.

-To discuss requirements and costs, which include any Microsoft OS licensing (with Red Hat OS and web server certificates at additional cost), please contact the CSD Service Desk.
+To discuss requirements and costs, which include any Microsoft OS licensing (with Red Hat OS and web server certificates at additional cost), please contact the IT Service Desk.

 Full administrator privileges will be provided to the nominated administrator and VMware management tools are available which enable features such as remote power management of the virtual server.

-Physical servers can be hosted on agreement with CSD in one of the data centres.
+Physical servers can be hosted on agreement with IT Services in one of the data centres.
 Due to the flexibility of VMware this is rarely required and work out significantly more expensive.

 The server(s) will be installed in one of the University's data centres.